khalilgharbaoui/coloregex/README.md

 ## Credits
 - Thanks to Adil Yakubi for creating the cool illustration you see above.
-- Thanks to all the commentators & contributors to this gist [gist](https://gist.github.com/olmokramer/82ccce673f86db7cda5e)
+- Thanks to all the commentators & contributors to this [gist](https://gist.github.com/olmokramer/82ccce673f86db7cda5e)